Covariant operator formalism for higher derivative systems: Vector spin-$0$ dual model as a prelude to generalized QED$_4$: Massive ghosts in an interacting theory

-consistently eliminating the pure gauge sector.
+consistently eliminating states related to the pure gauge sector.
 It is worth highlighting that the full operator $B(x)$ is being taken into account to avoid the longitudinal modes of both massless and massive gauge fields.\\ According to the discussion on the impossibility of avoiding the massive ghost, it is worth mentioning the case of the previously defined current operator $J_\mu(x)$ acting on the vacuum.
 The current operator solution \cite{davi} for the case of the Bopp-Podolsky theory is such that it can be entirely written in terms of an infinite series of asymptotic fields including the ones associated with the ghosts.
 Therefore, considering the subsidiary condition \eqref{3} and the algebra \eqref{comut1} and \eqref{comut2}, it implies that even the gauge invariant state $J_\mu(x)|\Omega\rangle$, with $|\Omega\rangle$ being the complete vacuum, also has contributions from states of negative norm.
-Truncating the operator solution for $J_\mu(x)$ in equation (56) of \cite{davi} until the first order in the fine structure constant, and taking into account the perturbative nature of the expansion is sufficient to conclude that the projection $\langle \Omega|J_\mu(x)\big(\bar{a}_\lambda(\vec p)\big)^\dagger|\Omega\rangle$, with $\big(\bar{a}_\lambda(\vec p)\big)^\dagger$ being the previously introduced creation operator of a transverse asymptotic massive ghost, is non-vanishing.\\ Moreover, a spectral representation for $\langle \Omega|J_\mu(x)J_\nu(y)|\Omega\rangle$, up to the transverse tensor projector encoding the current conservation, presents a set of negative-definite contributions for the scalar piece because the process of introducing the completeness $\operatorname{I}=\sum_X \int d\Pi_X|X\rangle \langle X|-\sum_{X'}\int d\Pi_{X'}|X'\rangle \langle X'|$ relation based on the asymptotic eigenstates of the momentum operator $\hat{P}_\mu$, leads to the occurrence of negative contributions for some terms of the sum \cite{G6}.
-However, this last feature is not necessarily a problem since it is responsible for reducing the degree of divergence by consistently evading the Lehmann theorem \cite{Nak1w}.
-Regarding just these specific aspects, one can establish a parallel with the operator approach to standard Einstein gravity \cite{Nakg,ref1} implying that all field functionals transforming non-trivially under spacetime symmetries cannot define observables and present that aforementioned feature regarding their associated spectral representations.
-The latter can possibly overcome the so-called Goto-Imamura difficulty associated with the Schwinger term.
-It also implies enhancements in the divergence degree. \\
+Truncating the operator solution for $J_\mu(x)$ in equation (56) of \cite{davi} until the first order in the fine structure constant, and taking into account the perturbative nature of the expansion is sufficient to conclude that the projection $\langle \Omega|J_\mu(x)\big(\bar{a}_\lambda(\vec p)\big)^\dagger|\Omega\rangle$, with $\big(\bar{a}_\lambda(\vec p)\big)^\dagger$ being the previously introduced creation operator of a transverse asymptotic massive ghost, is non-vanishing.\\ Moreover, considering this last result, a spectral representation for $\langle \Omega|J_\mu(x)J_\nu(y)|\Omega\rangle$, up to the transverse tensor projector encoding the current conservation, presents an infinite set of negative-definite contributions.
+It can be understood by introducing the completeness relation $\operatorname{I}=\sum_X \int d\Pi_X|X\rangle \langle X|-\sum_{X'}\int d\Pi_{X'}|X'\rangle \langle X'|$, between the current operators present in the two-point function \cite{G6}, and taking into account that $\operatorname{I}$ is based on the asymptotic eigenstates of the Hamiltonian.
+However, this last feature is not entirely problematic, since it is responsible for reducing the degree of divergence associated with this observable by consistently evading the Lehmann theorem \cite{Nak1w}.